jboss-developer/jboss-jdg-quickstarts/openshift/README.md

 Running the Data Grid for OpenShift Quickstarts
 -----------------------------------------------
+**NOTE:** Steps to run the Data Grid for OpenShift quickstarts vary between tutorials.
+The following procedure is a high-level outline to help you get started.
+You should always refer to the instructions for each quickstart before you run it.

 1. Clone this repository and navigate to the quickstart directory, for example:
 ```bash
 $ cd ${repoHome}/openshift/shared/hello-world